danielgreenberger/RaceCar/RosIntegration/README.md

 ROS provides easy ways to communicate between different components of the system, including a built-in Publisher-Subscriber model.

 ###### Complementary tools
-ROS comes with many built-in and other useful tools which can be used on the platform,
-including:

-- **Rviz** 				     - A 3D visualization tool for ROS.
-- **Rosbag**			     - A tools allowing to collect information published to ROS nodes and play them back later.
-- **TF**                     - lets the user keep track of multiple coordinate frames over time, by maintaining the relationship between different coordinate frames and allows an easy transformation of points, vectors, etc. between coordinate frames at any desired point in time.
-- **Google Cartographer**    - A tool providing SLAM
-- **Intel RealSense driver** - Provides a wrapper for all RealSense funtionality and allows an easy use of the realsense device.

 ## ROS basic concepts

 ### Nodes